semrush/intergalactic/website/docs/components/dropdown/dropdown.md

 @## Usage in UX/UI

-- Do not use dropdown inside dropdown.
+- Don’t use dropdown inside dropdown.
 - When dropdown is opened, the trigger should get the `active` state.

 ![](static/dropdown-trigger-yes-no.png)